Moorings at a premium as wharf upgrade looms

 People need permission from ECan if they leave their mooring vacant for more than six months.

-An ECan spokesperson said it was now communicating with all mooring renters about what the future holds.
+An ECan spokesperson said it was now communicating with all mooring renters about their future.

 The spokesperson said ECan would not take back the unused moorings at this stage.